lilhuy666/lilhuy666/README.md

         "gs_search": "🔍  Find Gas Stations",
         "gs_to_calc": "🧮  To Calculator",
         "gs_no_car": "Select a vehicle for autofill",
-        "gs_select_station": "Click on a gas station marker on the map", "gs_login_hint": "Log in to access vehicle data", "gs_hint": "Enter a city or address and click Find Gas Stations.\nThen click on a station marker to select it and calculate the distance.", "gs_fuel_price_hint": "Fuel price at the station:",
+        "gs_select_station": "Enter city to search for stations", "gs_login_hint": "Log in to access vehicle data", "gs_hint": "Enter a city or address to search for gas stations", "gs_fuel_price_hint": "Fuel price at the station:",
         "gs_distance_to": "Distance to station",
         "gs_enter_distance": "Distance to station (km):",